The Army Lists

 The tournament is broken down into a series of 150 minutes rounds in which all players participate.

 The player pairings for the first round will be randomly determined.
 For each round after the first, all pairings and ranks are based on player win/loose ratio.
 Players will be paired with opponents based on their total match points from all completed games.
+For the first round the pairing will be aimed to mix countries and players from same clubs to be sure you fight against strangers as much as possible!

 A player is awarded 3 points for each win, 1 point for each draw, and 0 points for each loss.
 These points will determine final player standing after Saturday games.